Jan's Working with Windows:

 search for names of programs or files containing which you type in the box.

-- 3. A textbox in a window in which you type keywords or
+- 4. A text box in a window in which you type keywords or

 phrases in order to find documents that contain them.